aws-samples/aws-appsync-iot-core-realtime-dashboard/README.md

 ![Image description](images/architecture.jpg)

 1. The sensor component is developed with the AWS IoT Device SDK for Javascript.
-The sensor is registered as a Thing in IoT Core and publishes a random temperature in a JSON payload to the Cloud every 2 seconds.
+The sensor is registered as a Thing in IoT Core and publishes random temperature values for six sensors in a JSON payload to the Cloud every 2 seconds.

 2. A rule in IoT Core subscribes to the message topic and forwards the JSON payload to a Lambda function.